-Proposals for town centre uses that are not within a defined centre and are not in accordance with this Plan, including proposals for a change or intensification of use, or variation of a planning condition, will need to demonstrate that a sequential approach has been undertaken to site selection as required by national policy.
+Proposals for town centre uses that are not within a defined centre and are not in accordance with the Localthis Plan, including proposals for a change or intensification of use, or variation of a planning condition, will need to demonstrate that a sequential approach has been under taken to site selection as required by national policy.

 Applicants should demonstrate flexibility on issues such as format and scale.

+Sites should be assessed in terms of their availability, suitability and viability for the broad scale and type of development proposed; and only when alternative sites have been discounted should less sequentially preferable sites be considered.
 Only when in-centre sites are not suitable and/or available should edge and then out of centre sites be considered.